 Target medicines may include those already in the market as well as investigational candidates.
 The focus is on medicines that are not yet licensed to the MPP.

 The 2017 Prioritization Report selected five HIV and two hepatitis C compounds that, if successfully developed, could improve standard of care for people living in developing countries.
 The report notes that, given the rapid development of hepatitis C treatments, the foundation will also monitor additional HCV regimens in phase-2 clinical development.

+Newer snapshot - Target medicines may include those already in the market as well as investigational candidates.
+The focus is on medicines that are not yet licensed to the MPP.

+The 2018 Prioritization Report selected one HIV, one hepatitis C and three tuberculosis compounds that, if successfully developed, could improve standard of care for people living in developing countries.